 Advantages of Freer's incision:

-1. The incision is cited over thick skin making elevation
+1. The incision is cited over thick skin making elevation of flap easy.

 2. There is minimal risk of tearing the flap

 3. The whole of the nasal septum is exposed.

 4. If need arises Rhinoplasty can be done by extending the same incision to a full transfixation one.

 2. Performed even in children